Program Details

 1. Review the following information when you begin writing your proposal:

-• Writing Your Proposal guide
+• Writing Your Proposal guide (under “Application”)

 To be eligible for the new digital process, your project must:

-1. Use one, or a combination of the following Award values:
+• Use one, or a combination of the following Award values:

-1. $10,000 Standard Award (1:1)
+• $10,000 Standard Award (1:1)

-2. $15,000 Standard Award (1:1)
+• $15,000 Standard Award (1:1)

-Steps to apply using the digital process:
+Steps to apply using our digital process (RAP):

-Step 1: Click here to download the Accelerate application for the digital process.
+1. Click here to download the Accelerate application for the digital process.

-The Accelerate Program is incrementally transitioning to a digital application process.
-To see if your project is a good fit for the digital process, please review the Accelerate Digital Application Process option above.
-Program outcomes, requirements, and Award values remain the same in each application process.
+To see if your project is a good fit for the digital process, please review the Accelerate Digital Application Process option.

-Step 1: Download the Accelerate application for the non-digital process.
+1. Download the Accelerate application for the non-digital process.
 These can be downloaded in the “Application” section below.

 • Accelerate proposal (under Applications).
 Please note that only the latest version of the Mitacs Accelerate template proposal will be accepted.

-• Intern CV located under Applications (interns may use Mitacs’s optional template)
+• Intern CV located under Applications (interns may use Mitacs’s optional template).

 Please be sure to include supporting documents as required by your university or province.